Skip to main content

 Also for: Playstation 4, Windows, Windows Apps, Xbox One, Xbox Series

-If Ryu Ga Gotoku studio's Yakuza- and Like a Dragon-series has taught me anything, it's that I should stay away from Japan or I'll get accosted by delinquents, yakuza and assholes at every turn.
-With Like a Dragon: Infinite Wealth, this irrational fear has now spread to include Hawaii, which turns out to be just as dangerous for any man leaving the comfort of his hotel room.
+If Ryu Ga Gotoku Studio’s Yakuza and Like a Dragon series has taught me anything, it’s that I should probably stay away from Japan — lest I be accosted by delinquents, yakuza, and assorted assholes at every street corner.
+With Like a Dragon: Infinite Wealth, that irrational fear has now expanded to include Hawaii, which turns out to be just as dangerous for any man daring to leave the safety of his hotel room.

-As usual, the main story is confusing and unfocused, taking many detours that feel unnecessary in hindsight.
-It's not the strongest.
-But the plot itself is overshadowed at every turn by the exceptional characterization, dialogue and voice acting (I chose Japanese dub).
-Apart from Kiryu and some returning characters, you team up with the disenfranchised cab driver Tomizawa and the deceitful ballerina Chitose.
-Others later join the fray, especially after Kiryu breaks off to become a second protagonist, with his own set of companions.
+As usual, the main plot is convoluted and unfocused, meandering through detours that feel unnecessary in hindsight.
+It’s far from the series’ strongest narrative.
+Yet it’s consistently overshadowed by the exceptional characterization, dialogue, and voice acting (I played with the Japanese dub).
+Alongside Kiryu and familiar faces, you recruit new companions like the disenfranchised cab driver Tomizawa and the duplicitous ballerina Chitose.
+Later, the party expands further — especially once Kiryu branches off into a second playable protagonist with his own group.

-Maybe it doesn't matter.
-Ichiban's main function is probably acting as a magnet for interesting people.
-Most of his companions - I'm not the biggest fan of Joon-Gi and Zhao, who've been late additions in both games - are absolute bangers; real, complex characters that are great fun to be around.
-Turning the franchise into an RPG, which allows for an extended roster of companions, might turn out to be the masterstroke RGG studio needed.
+Perhaps that doesn’t matter.
+Ichiban may primarily serve as a gravitational center for interesting people, and most of his companions — with the exception of Joon-Gi and Zhao, who feel like late additions in both games — are excellent.
+Complex, grounded, and genuinely fun to be around.
+In that sense, transforming the franchise into a full-fledged RPG, with its expanded cast of companions, may turn out to be the masterstroke RGG Studio needed.

 Comments